lgualtieri75/pdf-invoicer/README.md

 ## Examples and usage
 Usage examples can be found in the /examples folder.

-## Notes
+## Credit
 I did not write the code.
 I simply made it available via composer and fixed a PHP7 compat issue.
-If you know the URL for the original repo please submit a pull request so I can assign credit.
+The orginal repo can be found here: https://github.com/farjadtahir/pdf-invoicr